Qatar's World Cup denounced for 'washing' country's image - WHIZ News

 Families of 9/11 victims became vocal critics of LIV golf, pointing out Saudi Arabia’s shaky human-rights record and the country’s connection to the attacks.

-One high-profile advertiser, the U.S. Department of Defense, was looking for some positive publicity and a tie-in with America’s favorite sport, but the deal inadvertently triggered a public-relations problem when Colin Kaepernick took a knee during “The Star-Spangled Banner.”
+One high-profile advertiser, the U.S. Department of Defense, was looking for some positive publicity and a tie-in with the NFL, but the deal inadvertently triggered a public-relations problem when quarterback Colin Kaepernick took a knee during “The Star-Spangled Banner.”

 “When (a company) wants to be the official sponsor of a team or a league, what they are trying to do is create an affinity to improve the reputation of (the company) and get sports fans to think of (that company) in some way other than as a commodified producer of” what that company sells, said Stephen Ross, the executive director of the Penn State Center for the Study of Sports in Society.